Lingybingy/Lingybingy/README.md

-## Hi there, you can call me lingy 👋
+## Hi there, you can call me Lingy 👋

 I'm currently studying cybersecurity.